Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Discussion

 This work is motivated by the rapid expansion of offshore wind farms, which are now developing in deep seasonally stratified waters \citep{dorrell2022anthropogenic}.
 This is a recognised problem that is seeing increasingly active research \citep{rennau2012effect,cazenave2016unstructured,christiansen2022emergence,christiansen2023large}, although all modelling strategies suitable for assessing regional scale impacts of shelf-sea developments are dependent on parameterising the energy pathway presented herein.
-Current approaches have correctly identified the drag coefficient as a key uncertainty; here we show that not only is it structure-dependent, but also strongly dependent on the stratified wake regime.
-In addition, we have shown that a considerable proportion of KE injected into the flow by vertical cylinders is lost to mean-flow internal standing waves.
+Current approaches have correctly identified the drag coefficient as a key uncertainty \citep{carpenter2016potential}; here we show that not only is it structure-dependent, but also strongly dependent on the stratified wake regime.
+For accurate predictions of offshore wind impacts, it is crucial that this regime-dependence is incorporated into future parameterisations.
+In addition, we have shown that a considerable proportion of KE injected into the flow by vertical cylinders is lost to stationary internal waves.
 These waves could potentially propagate much longer distances than the energetic wake, eventually losing their energy through wave-breaking, or interactions with downstream structures.
+This raises further questions regarding wake-wake interactions in large arrays of offshore wind turbines, since these waves could be expected to travel long distances.
+Further work is required to extend high-fidelity simulations to resolve interactions between multiple wakes.

 Parameterisations have historically been calibrated against RANS data \citep{rennau2012effect}.
 However, it is unclear whether the strongly stratified regime is able to be accurately captured by RANS/LES due to the high resolution required to capture over-turning scales.
 Nevertheless, we note that the LES of \citet{schultze2020increased} obtained mixing efficiencies ($\gamma = \Ri_f / (1-\Ri_f)$) ranging between 0.09-0.14, which is of a similar range to the values obtained in this study (0.03-0.13).
-Disagreements may be due to the different model set-up where background shear was incorporated into the model of \citet{schultze2020increased}, or could be due to the higher Reynolds numbers ($\Rey_d \approx 10^6$) which increases turbulence and the strength of mixing.
+Disagreements may be due to the different model set-up where background shear was incorporated into the model of \citet{schultze2020increased}, or could be due to the higher Reynolds numbers ($\Rey_d \approx 10^6$).
 Regardless, both sets of simulations predict that the mixing efficiency is strongly dependent on the stratification strength.